 What’s it Like to Work at The Fair?

-Kids, I know that for many of us who grew up in the Sedalia area, working at the Missouri State Fair was almost a given.
+It's not for another couple of months or so, but it's coming.
+I know that for many of us who grew up in the Sedalia area, working at the Missouri State Fair was almost a given.

 It was one of the jobs you could do easily at a young age.
 Most everybody I knew who didn’t have a summer job at least worked the ten days at the fair.
 It’s almost like a Sedalia rite of passage.
 The Majority of the young kids ended up working in Parking, where you’d have to stand in a certain place and direct people where to go.
 I heard once, probably jokingly, from one of my supervisors that they put as many kids as they can in parking because “they run from the cars faster.”